-A product is anything that can be offered to the market to satisfy a want or need, including physical goods, services, experiences, events, places, assets, organizations, information, and ideas.
-Product design drives innovation and often improves the competitiveness of companies.
-In addition, when an innovation successfully changes the meaning of a product, a new market is created.
-The integrated contribution of engineering design and industrial design is essential for bringing successful products to the market.
+A product is anything offered to the market to satisfy a need or desire, including physical goods, services, experiences, events, places, assets, organizations, information, and ideas.
+Product design plays a key role in driving innovation and strengthening a company’s competitiveness.
+When innovation successfully redefines the meaning or use of a product, it can even create entirely new markets.
+Achieving such success typically requires the integrated efforts of both engineering design and industrial design.

 A Review of the History of Industrial Design and Product Design

-Industrial design is largely a twentieth‑century phenomenon.
-The first industrial designer was the German architect, Peter Behrens.
-Behrens was strongly influenced by the nineteenth‑century English designer and poet William Morris and the Arts and Crafts movement with which Morris was closely associated.
-Behrens himself influenced many designers and architects of the next generation, including Walter Gropius, the founder of Germany’s famous Bauhaus design school.
-The aim of the Bauhaus was to promote and harmonize the design and production of handicrafts and industrial goods for the new post‑imperial age.
+Industrial design is largely a twentieth‑century development.
+The German architect Peter Behrens is often regarded as the first industrial designer.
+He was strongly influenced by the nineteenth‑century English designer and poet William Morris and the Arts and Crafts movement.
+In turn, Behrens shaped the next generation of designers and architects, including Walter Gropius, founder of the Bauhaus in Germany.
+The Bauhaus sought to unite art, craft, and industry, promoting a harmonious relationship between design and mass production to meet the needs of the modern post‑imperial era.

 ?What is Product Design